Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 Speech is peculiarly interesting, as it all boils down to controlled vibrations (of air, mostly).
 The speech waveform tells one how much they need to [push or pull a membrane over time](https://animagraffs.com/loudspeaker/) to produce the same sound.
 Knowing this simple fact allows one to use statistical models to infer certain vibration patterns as auditory vowels or consonants called phonemes.
 Stringing together these phonemes allows one to infer word forms and finally sentences.
 This process is known as Automatic Speech Recognition, i.e., translating speech waveforms to text.

 On the flip side, it's also possible to translate text back into speech.
 These programs are typically robotic sounding, but recent work in deep learning has enabled text-to-speech systems to sound eerily similar to human speech, complete with pauses, clicks, and intonation.
-One of these approaches is called [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/), and applies a filter over previously generated audio to generate the next tiny segment of speech.
+One of these approaches is called [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/), which applies a filter over previously generated audio to generate the next tiny segment of speech.

 [![Wavenet](/public/img/wavenet-gen.gif)](https://deepmind.com/blog/wavenet-generative-model-raw-audio/)